 We see it implied in the Colorado flag.

-We see it implied in the two posters of the women with the afros in Dick's room.
+We see it suggested in the two posters of the women with the afros in Dick's room.

-We also see it elsewhere in the film but these are good examples for now.
+We see it elsewhere in the film but these are good examples.
 They have become expressions, to me, of the idea of the disappearing angle of convergence, the apex of the triangle hidden within/behind the circle.
 The vanishing point.
 A very simple idea.
-And I feel it is expressed in this Colorado Lounge scene as observed with the effects associated with the light fixture on the wall behind Jack, those two lines of shadow that form the legs of the trapezoid leading up to the vanishing point within the sconce, above which is the circle again.
+As I've just said, I feel it is expressed in this Colorado Lounge scene as observed with the effects associated with the light fixture on the wall behind Jack, those two lines of shadow that form the legs of the trapezoid leading up to the vanishing point within the sconce, above which is the circle again.
 Here, the chair and the table that disappear are embraced by the legs of the trapezoid.

 With this in mind, I'd like to take a much closer look at Jack's scrapbook that serves no utilitarian purpose in the film.
 In King's novel, this scrapbook is used by Jack as a resource for a book he plans to write on the hotel and its shady history, but this information is never divulged in the film.